Leviathan (DC Comics): Second incarnation

 Talia is taken to a Lazarus Pit in Khadym by those loyal to her and is resurrected from the dead.
 Talia would again regain control of the crime society after revealing to all the leftover remnants tied to Leviathan she'd staged this whole civil war for the sake of thinning and reinforcing its clientele due to their inherent greedy & belligerent nature having debilitated it before.
 She would then consolidate her command both by taking her favorite killer back into the fold against her will, before murdering and having them resurrected within the Lazarus Pit to make sure she retains their uncompromised loyalties.

 Things don't necessarily get back on track for the secret order, as the system is steadily being dismantled from within just as soon as its original leader resumes power.
 Many amongst its operative numbers have gone into hiding, causing the whole of the underlife to implode on itself with Leviathan steadily grinding down on top of it as a result.

 Another incarnation of Leviathan appeared in the pages of "Event Leviathan".
-The new and improved organization has even taken over the facilities of Project Cadmus as Batgirl discovered.
+The organization had taken over the facilities of Project Cadmus, as Batgirl discovered.

 Mark Shaw eventually acquired control of the organization and offered Talia a partnership alongside him.
-She instead decided to kidnap Clark Kent so Superman will come after them and help take the organization down.
-Shaw however had already been aware of her plan and freed him from the Kryptonite studded harness wrapped around his torso.
-Firestorm and Dex-Starr later attack Leviathan soldiers after freeing him with Lois Lane and Jimmy Olsen.
-Shaw later threw Talia out from his ship for trying to go against him, but Superman rescued her even though he nor the other heroes couldn't discover the new leader's identity.
+She instead decided to kidnap Clark Kent in order to lure Superman into rescuing him and taking Leviathan down.
+Shaw however was aware of her plan and freed Kent.
+Shaw later threw Talia out from his ship for betraying him but she was rescued by Superman, whose x-ray vision failed to see through Shaw's mask.

-Shaw then proceeded to take out all the other shadow organizations such as the D.E.O., A.R.G.U.S., Checkmate, and Spyral.
-While many assumed he had killed the agents of the organizations, in actuality many had been brainwashed or persuaded into joining Leviathan while this new order began appropriated their technology.
-They also nearly assassinated General Sam Lane and Amanda Waller after they refused to join but their actions caused a team of detectives and Lois to go after him.
+Shaw then proceeded to take out several clandestine organizations such as the D.E.O., A.R.G.U.S., Checkmate, and Spyral.
+While it was initially believed that the buildings and personnel had been destroyed, it was later learned that Leviathan had a new form of teleportation technology that relocated the buildings and their occupants and had recruited many of the agencies' personnel while brainwashing others who were deemed necessary to Leviathan's success.
+They also tried to assassinate General Sam Lane and Amanda Waller when they refused to join.

 After Superman confronted them in Cuba while tracking Waller, his offensive was stymied by a space-time energy cascade which stopped him dead in his tracks.
 Lois organized another team to go after their mystery man.
 Leviathan meanwhile had Superman transported to their location in Chicago and tried to convince him to join him, revealing how Spyral had developed technology to take his son Jon down and promised to fix the "broken world".
 Shaw then revealed that he took out the spy organizations to end all secrecy and revealed his true identity to him.
 He also promises to end all secrecy by exposing all secrets of the world's governments.